Package 'mirai'

 c(a = 2, b = 3, c = 4),

-function(x) do(x, as.logical(x %% 2)),
+function(x, y) do(x, as.logical(x %% y)),

-do = nanonext::random
+do = nanonext::random,

 )